Enter Peak Discovery Mode in Nevada

 The perfect example: Elko's multicultural heritage

 Born in the late 1800s as a railroad town, Elko has an events lineup that can make you feel like you're not even in the same country as Las Vegas, let alone the same state.
-Take the next few months, for example, when you can attend everything from the big Sheepherder's Ball to the Mus Tournament to the Basque Festival.
+Popular events include the Sheepherder's Ball and Mus Tournament, National Basque Festival and Silver State Stampede.
 All of these happenings, as well as the profusion of local paella, Picon Punch and pintxos point to the strong Basque influence in this corner of the world, where shepherds from the Pyrenees migrated in the first half of the 20th century, thanks largely to the efforts of Senator Patrick McCarran.

 Not that this is the only long-standing culture you’ll find here.
 Elko—deemed “the last cowtown in America” by Lowell Thomas, of Lawrence of Arabia fame—has a buckaroo culture so thriving that the famed annual National Cowboy Poetry Gathering here has just given rise to a yearlong series of 2022 Wild Ride programs.
-Check the Western Folklife Center’s calendar for updates—as well as the center’s home, the historic Pioneer Hotel, for the tasty sarsaparilla, the fascinating exhibits and the house Black Box theater’s screenings of the 16-minute Why the Cowboy Sings.
+Check the Western Folklife Center’s calendar for updates—as well as the center’s home, the historic Pioneer Hotel, for the tasty sarsaparilla, the fascinating exhibits and the house Black Box theater’s screenings of the 16-minute Why the Cowboy Sings or schedule a trip to coincide with the 2023 event (Jan.
+30 - Feb.
+4).

 Also stop by the Cowboy Arts and Gear Museum, and if you’re so inspired by the objects on display that you’d like take-home versions for yourself, head to J.M.
 Capriola, where the legacy of the famed turn-of-the-century Western gear maker C.S.
 Garcia lives on.
 You’ll find all manner of saddles, bits and spurs and a stunning assortment of leather goods.